 How to Install Plank Dock in Ubuntu

-To add the PPA to your Software Sources first open up a new Terminal window and then enter the following commands, entering your password where prompted.
+To add the PPA to your Software Sources first open a new Terminal window and paste the following commands, entering your password where prompted:

 sudo add-apt-repository ppa:ricotz/docky